peterkhe1999/CheatSheet/OSCP/README.md

 ## SysInternals PsExec

-* The user that authenticates to the target machine needs to be part of the Administrators local group
+* The user that authenticates to the target machine needs to be part of the **Administrators local group**
 * The `ADMIN$` share must be available
 * **File and Printer Sharing** has to be turned on.

-The last two requirements are already met as they are the default settings on modern Windows Server systems.
+The last two requirements are the default settings on modern Windows Server systems.

-In order to execute the command remotely, PsExec:
+To execute the command remotely, PsExec:
-- Writes psexesvc.exe into the C:\Windows directory
+- Writes `psexesvc.exe` into the `C:\Windows` directory
 - Creates and spawns a service on the remote host
-- Runs the requested program/command as a child process of psexesvc.exe
+- Runs the requested program/command as a child process of `psexesvc.exe`

 ```pwsh
 ./PsExec64.exe -i  \\FILES04 -u corp\jen -p Nexus123! cmd